 (http://artedexperience.blogspot.ca/2012/03/aesthetics.html)

+In our last class, we discussed what art actually is by definition, as well as what aesthetics is, to get a general feel of what the course was about and why it was called Art & Aesthetics.
 To start off, art has many definitions, anything can be considered art if its viewer believes it to be art in my opinion.
 However, according to the book ArtBasics, art is physical objects made to be experienced visually and spatially: things drawn, painted, sculpted, crafted, or designed and built.
 It is intentionally made by human hand and imagined before it was made.
 Measures of quality are applied to it such as technical skill and craftsmanship, originality and depth of the idea behind the work, a degree to which the finished work satisfies its purpose, and a level of aesthetic achievement.
 Aesthetics on the other hand is considered the conception of what is beautiful or artistically valid.
 It is the philosophy of art, one's taste in art or sensibilities regarding things artistically, and it is the experience or response to the perception of an object.

 As instructed for this post, I am to select two ideas/concepts/topics that were introduced in class last day and discuss in detail the aesthetics of each item that created the intrigue.